echolabsdev/prism/docs/core-concepts/embeddings.md

 ## Quick Start

-Here's how to generate embeddings with just a few lines of code:
+Here's how to generate an embedding with just a few lines of code:

 ```php
 use EchoLabs\Prism\Prism;